alanmitchell/pi-energy-sensors/README.md

 # pi-energy-sensors
 Implements energy-related sensors on the Raspberry Pi, including a BTU meter and a Pulse Counter.

+Note that frequency limit for the pulse inputs on both the Pulse Counter and the BTU Meter is about 10 Hz, assuming a square wave.
+For aysmettrical pulses, the shorter portion of the pulse should be at least 50 millseconds long.
+This criteria accounts for some delays that occur in the Raspberry Pi sampling of the pulse input due to the Pi OS not being a real-time OS.

 For the Pulse counter, the main script is `pulse_counter_1ch.py`, and the supervisor script that starts and restarts the pulse counter script is `run_pulse_counter_1ch`.
 Here are the schematic and board picture for the Pulse Counter: